MarioTeachesTyping/MarioTeachesTyping/README.md

 - 👋 Hello, I'm Anthony!
 - 🌱 Currently working on projects to build my portfolio and make a difference.
+- 👾 My favorite hobbies are playing games, going to the gym, and baking.
 - 📫 How to Reach Me: **terryant64@gmail.com**

 ---